2022 National Day of Racial Healing

 NDORH is a part of the W.K.
 Kellogg Foundation's Truth, Racial Healing & Transformation effort - a national and community-based process to plan for and bring about transformational and sustainable change, and to address the historic and contemporary effects of racism.

-We put our heads together with the team leading NDORH to come up with some specific ways that libraries could encourage community participation in this year's National Day of Racial Healing, on January 19, 2021, the day after MLK Day.
+A few years ago, we put our heads together with the team leading NDORH to come up with some specific ways that libraries could encourage community participation in the National Day of Racial Healing, this year to be held on January 18, 2022, the day after MLK Day.

 The day was established in 2017 by more than 550 U.S. leaders who wanted to set aside a day to take action together and: